Causal Bandits for Linear Structural Equation Models: Discussion

-There are several important research directions for future work.
-In this paper, the graph’s structure is used while choosing the causal parents for least-squares estimation.
-A natural direction can be relaxing the assumption of knowing the structure and instead just relying on the degree-boundedness.
-Secondly, given that the regret scales with $\sqrt{T}$, a more sophisticated analysis would indicate that actions with covariances ($\Sigma_{i,a}$) are closer to that of the optimal arm ($\Sigma_{i,a^*}$) are played overwhelmingly often.
+\paragraph{Future directions.} There are several open theoretical questions in the setting we have investigated.
+One pertains to relaxing the linear structural equation model.
+This can be done, for instance, by using reproducing kernel Hilbert space with proper approximation methods.
+Investigating the graphs with partially known structures, e.g., topological orders, is another important direction.
+Investigating the sensitivity of the results to model mismatch, contamination, or fluctuation is necessary to understand these algorithms' robustness.
+Finally, there is a scope for improving the dependence of our regret guarantees on the properties of intervention space.
+Given that regret scales with $\sqrt{T}$, a more sophisticated analysis would indicate that actions with autocorrelation matrix ($\Sigma_{i,a}$) that are closer to that of the optimal arm ($\Sigma_{i,a^*}$) are played overwhelmingly often.
 Then, $\frac{1}{\sqrt{\kappa_{\rm \min}}}$ factor, in which $\kappa_{\rm \min}$ is a lower bound over the intervention space, might be too conservative.
-Therefore, there is a scope for improving the dependence on the minimum singular values for this problem.